-Sometimes voting feels like a very tough SAT question: none of the choices seem right.
+Sometimes voting feels like a very tough SAT question: None of the choices seem right.
 What to do when you can’t put your heart into any of those empty bubbles?
 In most states, voters are forced to register dissatisfaction with what’s on offer by writing someone in, going for a protest candidate, or simply staying home.

-In Nevada, though, malcontents have another option: they can cast an official vote for no one.
+In Nevada, though, malcontents have another option: They can cast an official vote for no one.

 The “None of These Candidates” option has appeared on statewide Nevada ballots since 1975, when it was introduced as a convoluted get-out-the-vote tactic.
 According to the Washington Post, after Watergate, officials wanted to make sure that even people who were totally fed up with politics had a reason to come to the polls—even if it was just to vote against everyone.

 Critics argue that the measure has failed to accomplish its original purpose.
 “Nevada has experienced a nearly uninterrupted decline in turnout since its creation,” writes Dennis Myers of community group Nevada Humanities.
 Why vote for no one when you could just stay home?
 It remains to be seen whether the sour tone of American politics will lead more people to choose that option.

 This story originally ran on September 9, 2016, and was updated with minor edits on November 6, 2018.